njtierney/validateHOT/README.md

 </li>
 </ul>

-For all 4 key areas, the `createHOT()` function is essential.
+For the first 3 components, the `createHOT()` function is essential.
 This function creates the total utilities for each alternative in the validation/holdout task and also in the simulation method, respectively.
 Rao (2014, p.
 82) mentions the additive utility model stating that the total utility of a profile or conjoint model is the sum of its attribute